bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 }
 ```
-If these entites have also live within another bounded contexts, define them as readonly. because they are managed in other context.
+If these entites have also to live within another bounded contexts, define them as readonly because they are managed in other context.

 *Rich Model*: